xparq/sfw/README.md

 ## Changes to the original:

-- Adapted to the pre-3.0 SFML _("master")_ API.
+- Adapted to the pre-3.0 ("master") SFML API
-- Windows/MSVC build added.
+- Windows/MSVC build added
-- Compiling as C++20 now (to embrace recent C++ features; SFML3 is C++17 already).
+- Compiling as C++20 now (to embrace recent C++ features; SFML3 is C++17 already)
-- Auto download & setup the latest SFML-master lib (mostly for the GitHGub workflow).
+- Cleaner, richer API, improvements to existing widgets etc.
-- Cleaner API, improvements to existing widgets etc.
+- Reshuffled source tree (to help integrating into other projects, to allow growth, to allow embedding SFML directly)
-- Reshuffled source tree (to help integrating into other projects, to allow growth, to "host" SFML locally).
+- Auto download & setup the latest SFML-master lib (mostly for the GitHGub workflow)

 _For other (both planned and completed) changes see the [issues](https://github.com/xparq/sfw/issues)!_